What is the WPCI?

 How wide are the pipeline corridors?

-Trunk corridors are 300 feet wide and can contain up to five 24-inch pipelines.
-Lateral corridors are 200 feet wide and can contain up to three 24-inch pipelines.
+Trunk corridors are 300 feet wide and have the ability to contain up to five 24-inch pipelines.
+Lateral corridors are 200 feet wide and have the ability to contain up to three 24-inch pipelines.

 Who paid for the WPCI?